The computing capabilities of deep learning models enable fast, accurate, and efficient operations in patient care, R&D, and insurance.

 7. Underwriting

-Deep learning models help insurance companies to make offers to their customers by powerful predictive analytics.
-For more, check our article on how AI is used to improve underwriting processes.
+Deep learning models help insurance companies make offers to customers through powerful predictive analytics.

 Real-life Example: